borjan-val/tetris-c/README.md

-# tetris-c
+# Text Mode NES Tetris
-A text mode clone of NES Tetris in kernel-style C
+This project is a recreation of NES Tetris written in kernel-style C23 targeting text mode Linux terminals.